Tempestiine/Cybersecurity/overthewire/bandit/level11-12.md

 | `bzip2` | Compresses and decompresses files (better compression) |
 | `xxd` | Creates hex dumps or reverses them |

-Helpful Reading Material
+**Helpful Reading Material**

 [Rot13 on Wikipedia](https://en.wikipedia.org/wiki/ROT13)

 ## My Experience

 ### Initial Approach/Struggles
 I was struggling with using the `tr` command properly, so I referred to the reading material given by Bandit.
-Having read wikipedia, all I needed to do is to read the file and translate the characters within it.
+Having read the Wikipedia, all I needed to do was read the file and translate the characters within it using ROT13.

 ### Solution Process

 **Translate the file** ✓

 ```bash